o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 DESCRIPTION
 --------------------------------------------------------------------------------------------

-The rmr_bytes2meid function will copy up to *len* butes from *src* to the managed entity ID (meid) field in the message.
+The rmr_bytes2meid function will copy up to *len* bytes from *src* to the managed entity ID (meid) field in the message.
 The field is a fixed length, gated by the constant RMR_MAX_MEID and if len is larger than this value, only